 Evenson explores Mormonism's shrouded past in this otherworldly literary thriller.
 Young Rudd is in the middle of a school project when he uncovers disturbing information about a secret Mormon blood sacrifice.
 It seems the violent ritual played a role in a 1902 murder committed by Brigham Young's grandson.
 Joined by his half-brother, Rudd sets out to piece together this grisly mystery—and in so doing, slips ever deeper into the dark world of antique religious ritual, until fact and fiction bleed together.

-A testament to innovation, this novel almost .
+A testament to innovation, this novel almost never came to be.
 Let me explain.
 Evenson participated in Charlie Orr’s project, The Hypothetical Library, in which he wrote a blog post reviewing a nonexistent book and Orr designed the cover.
 Though the project was never meant to develop into a real book, Evenson eventually explored the concept in full.

 Set in a post-apocalyptic world, Josef Horkai is newly awoken from his cryogenic slumber.
 Paralyzed from the waist down, Horkai must make sense of a ruined world where his body and memory have rendered him immobile.